scjx123/ip/docs/DeveloperGuide.md

 Aspect: How checker executes

  - Alternative 1(current choice): Check for clashes *before* adding task onto list:
+	 - Pros: Easy to implement as we know specifically what to find in the list eg dates & description
+	 - Cons:
  - Alternative 2: Check for clash after task is being added onto list
+	 - Pros:
+	 - Cons: Harder to implement as we have to loop through the entire list to look for duplicates.

 ### 4.4 CAP calculator feature